sapphiredev/framework/guides/getting-started/CreatingCommands.md

 category you like, such as `./src/commands/General/`.

 Each command is a class that extends from the base `Command` class from Sapphire.
-You need to extend it, and add a `run` method that will get called when your command is triggered.
+You need to extend it, and add a `messageRun` method that will get called when your command is triggered.
 Don't forget to export the class!

 ```javascript